Cluster Maintenance¶

 Typical order:

-- Upgrade control plane components.
+- Upgrade control plane components (kube-apiserver, controller-manager, scheduler).

 - Upgrade worker nodes in controlled batches.